alexmilenkovich/alexmilenkovich.github.io/_pages/publications.md

 **4\. \[UH.HCBER’07\]** Xiaofang Chen, Emil Jovanov, Aleksandar Milenkovic, "A Real-Time Step Detection Using A Single 3d Accelerometer On The Upper-Trunk," in the _Proceedings of the Mini-Symposium on Digital Healthcare at 24th Annual Houston Conference on Biomedical Engineering Research_, Houston, TX, February 2007, pp. 239, 2007.

-**3\. \[IEEE.TCCA’00\]** Jovan Djordjevic, Aleksandar Milenkovic, Ivan Todorovic, Darko Marinov, "CALKAS: A Computer Architecture Learning and Knowledge Assessment System," _IEEE TCCA Newsletter_, July 2000, pp. 26-29.
+**3\. \[IEEE.TCCA’00\]** Jovan Djordjevic, Aleksandar Milenkovic, Ivan Todorovic, Darko Marinov, "CALKAS: A Computer Architecture Learning and Knowledge Assessment System," _IEEE TCCA Newsletter_, July 2020, pp 26-29.

 **2\. \[IEEE.TCCA’99b\]** Jovan Djordjevic, Aleksandar Milenkovic, Nenad Grbanovic, and Miroslav Bojovic, "An Educational Environment for Teaching a Course in Computer Architecture and Organization,"  _IEEE TCCA Newsletter_, July 1999, pp. 5-7.

-**1\. \[IEEE.TCCA’99a\]** Jovan Djordjevic, Aleksandar Milenkovic and Slobodan Prodanovic, "Hierarchical Memory System Environment," _IEEE TCCA Newsletter_, February 1999, pp. 60-62.
+**1\. \[IEEE.TCCA’99a\]** Jovan Djordjevic, Aleksandar Milenkovic and Slobodan Prodanovic, "Hierarchical Memory System Environment," in the _IEEE TCCA Newsletter_, February 1999, pp. 60-62.

 ## Patents
-**5\. \[USPTO'23\]** Biswajit Ray, Aleksandar Milenkovic, "Systems and methods for improving radiation tolerance of memory," USPTO No. 11762563, September 19, 2023 (awarded).
+**5\. \[USPTO'23\]** Biswajit Ray, Aleksandar Milenkovic, "Systems and methods for improving radiation tolerance of memory," USPTO No. 11762563, September 19, 2023.

-**4\. \[USPTO'23\]** Biswajit Ray, Aleksandar Milenkovic, "Systems and methods for improving radiation tolerance of three-dimensional flash memory," USPTO No. 11728004, August 15, 2023 (awarded).
+**4\. \[USPTO'23\]** Biswajit Ray, Aleksandar Milenkovic, "Systems and methods for improving radiation tolerance of three-dimensional flash memory," USPTO No. 11728004, August 15, 2023.

-**3\. \[USPTO'23\]** Biswajit Ray, Aleksandar Milenkovic, "Random number generation systems and methods," USPTO No. 11620108, April 4, 2023 (awarded).
+**3\. \[USPTO'23\]** Biswajit Ray, Aleksandar Milenkovic, "Random number generation systems and methods," USPTO No. 11620108, April 4, 2023.

 **2\. \[USPTO'17\]** Emil Jovanov, Aleksandar Milenkovic, Mladen Milosevic, "Systems and methods for automatically quantifying mobility," USPTO No. 9706949, July 18, 2017.